Vindexus/DungeonWorld/classes/arcanewarrior.md

 ## Starting Moves

 ### Arcane Honing
 When you **imbue your weapon with magical properties for a coming fight**, roll+INT.
 On a 10+ hold 3, on a 7-9 hold 2.
-Whenever you land a blow with this weapon you may spend 1 hold to apply 1 technique you have (max 1).
+Whenever you land a blow with this weapon you may spend 1 hold to apply 1 [technique](#techniques) you have (max 1 per attack).
 Your hold resets to 0 once the fight is over.

 ### Student of the Blade
 You start with 4 [techniques](#techniques).